 San Angelo Schools Scholarship Fund

 Established by the San Angelo Schools Foundation from fundraisers and teacher payroll contributions.
 Awarded to students who will graduate from either San Angelo Central or Lake View high schools.
-This fund provides more than a dozen scholarships each year.

 Fannie DeHoyos Sanchez Memorial Scholarship Fund